What You’ll Learn 🛠️

 Data files

-Always overwrite data fields is an option that allows you to automatically overwrite the files without additional confirmation.
+Always overwrite data fields is an option that allows you to automatically overwrite files without additional confirmation.

 Default video settings

-Offline video compression settings (with offline video compression we can reduce the size of the data file):
+Offline video compression settings (with offline video compression, we can reduce the size of the data file):

 How to create reports and add a logo?